 Spiral Column

-Classification of Column Based On Slenderness
+Classification of Column Based on Slenderness

-Short Compression Block or Pedestals
+Short Compression Block or Pedestal

 Short Reinforced Column